silitics/rpi-derive-key/README.md

 ### Initialization of the Device Secret

-Irreversibly initialize the device secret:
+To derive keys, the device secret needs to be initialized first.

+Using the command line tool, the device secret is irreversibly initialized with:

 ```
 rpi-derive-key init
 ```

-The initialization may fail if the firmware does not support storing a private key in OTP memory.
-You may need to update the firmware or use the generic customer-programable OTP registers instead with:
+Note that the initialization may fail if the firmware does not support storing a private key in OTP memory.
+In this case, you can either update the firmware or use the generic customer-programmable OTP registers instead:

 ```
 rpi-derive-key --customer-otp init
 ```

+The switch `--customer-otp` must subsequently be provided to all commands.

 ### Deriving a Key